-With respect to the ETF models provided by Morningstar, they will provide BFE with changes to its models along with a date the changes should be implemented.
-The suggested implementation date will be the same day that Morningstar will trade their discretionary accounts.
+With respect to the ETF models provided by Capital Group and Morningstar, they will provide BFE with changes to its models along with a date the changes should be implemented.
+The suggested implementation dates will be the same that Capital Group and Morningstar use to trade their discretionary accounts.